Sunanda Pushkar death: Prosecution failed to find if she died by suicide, Shashi Tharoor tells court

 The Congress leader’s counsel said Pushkar’s health condition was already bad before she arrived in Delhi on the day of her death.

-Congress leader Shashi Tharoor’s counsel on Wednesday told a court in Delhi that no criminal case was established against the MP in the death of his wife Sunanda Pushkar, Live Law reported.
+Congress leader Shashi Tharoor’s counsel on Wednesday told a court in Delhi that no criminal case was established against him in the death of his wife Sunanda Pushkar, Live Law reported.

 Pushkar was found dead in the suite of a five-star hotel in Delhi on January 17, 2014.
 The police charged Tharoor in May 2018 with abetment to suicide and marital cruelty under Sections 306 and 498A of the Indian Penal Code.